Top countries to make the most of your retirement (and have a high pace of life)

 About the rental price.
 In Bangkok, there is considerable contrast depending on the area.
 A three-bedroom condominium in the most centrally located areas can easily cost more than USD 2,500 per month.
 On the other hand, in a middle-class neighborhood or just a few km away from the center can cost around USD 400-500.
 In peripheral neighborhoods or in localities of the metropolitan area you can find more than 100 sq. m. houses from USD 400, and a modern condominium from USD 300 per month.

 Under the Condominium Act, foreigners are allowed to purchase condominiums.
-Prices in downtown Bangkok vary from USD 3,000-3,500 per square meter, to USD 1,000 per square meter on the outskirts.
+Prices in downtown Bangkok vary from USD 3,000-3,500 per square meter to USD 1,000 per square meter on the outskirts.

 Other locations with large expatriate communities are Pattaya, Hua Hin, Phuket, Krabi and Chiang Mai.

 In Pattaya, the closest beach area to the capital, rental prices are slightly lower than in downtown Bangkok.
-Being able to find 100 sq m. houses with garden and swimming pool for USD 1,200 per month.
+Being able to find 100 sqm. houses with a garden and swimming pool for USD 1,200 per month.
 A beachfront three-bedroom condominium would cost about USD 700 per month.
 The same goes for Hua Hin, a coastal town that has one of the largest expat retiree communities in the country along with Chiang Mai.

 Phuket is one of the most expensive places in the country.
 Although the rental prices are similar to those of Pattaya or Hua Hin.
 The cost of living is generally higher.

 On the other hand, we have Chiang Mai and Krabi, two much cheaper destinations, especially the first.
 On average rentals in Chiang Mai are 50% cheaper than in Bangkok.
-In Krabi, you can find real bargains, chalets 10 km away from the beach for USD 300-400 per month, but prices increases the closer they are to the beach and tourist areas.
+In Krabi, you can find real bargains, chalets 10 km away from the beach for USD 300-400 per month, but prices increase the closer they are to the beach and tourist areas.

 In Bangkok, the monthly utility expense for a two-person apartment may be around USD 100 per month.
 Upcountry can be up to 50% cheaper.